 Number of Doors

-Interior pockets and storage organization is a plus in a multi-person tent.
+Interior pockets and storage organization are a plus in a multi-person tent.
 Look for internal pockets and gear loops to hang gear from the ceiling.
 A gear loft is an added bonus.
 Vestibule space is always a plus as well, but especially if there are multiple doors so that gear storage does not block entry and exit.

 All tents experience tent condensation, but good tent site selection and ventilation are the best ways to avoid it.
 Look for tents that have lots of mesh netting to facilitate airflow, top vents to release moist air, and door tie-backs to roll up tent doors and keep them open at night.